AttackOnJasper/University-notes/psych253/psych253.md

 - Self-reference effect (think about how something relates to self; memory)

 ### Self-schemas (Hazel Markus)
-- how people think about themselves / characteristic
+- **Beliefs about self that organize and guide the processing of self-relevant information.**
 - influence thinking speed (self-schema of an aspect -> process that info more quickly)
 - Working self-concept: a subset of self-schemas used at a particular time
 - Study (Markus and Kunda)